sswam/allemande/doc/nsfw/intro.md

 If you'd like to support us, you can become a patron: ([SFW](https://www.patreon.com/allychat) or [NSFW](https://www.patreon.com/allychatx)).

+We're currently experimenting with **turning off image gen in private rooms** for free users, for various reasons.
+Don't be shy, come out and try making pictures in public!
+You can make your own rooms in public too.
+If you have questions or don't like this change, please let Sam know.

 ## Getting Started

 Read this intro carefully!